synvert-hq/synvert-vscode-extension/README.md

 ## Requirements

-Javascript and typescript are supported internally.
+Javascript and typescript are supported by `synvert` npm.

 Ruby is supported by `synvert` gem.